A Lonely Figure in the Laundromat

 night sky.

-At 9:17 PM after leaving,
+At 9:17 PM, after leaving,

-a young carefree couple,
+a young, carefree couple,

-in pouring rain,
+in the pouring rain,

 runs past him under a streetlight,

-laughing loudly, while smacking their feet
+laughing loudly while smacking their feet

-in any puddle in the way.
+in any puddle in their way.

 Occasionally switching his heavy sack